UHBiocomputation/UH-biocomputation-web/content/20180228-handling-variability-in-model-transformations-and-generators.rst

 :category: Seminars
 :tags: Software development
 :slug: handling-variability-in-model-transformations-and-generators
-:summary: Marco Craveiro's journal club session on "Handling Variability in Model Transformations and Generators" by Voelter et al. and "A Feature Model for Model-to-Text Transformation Languages" by Rose et al.
+:summary: Marco Craveiro's journal club session on "Handling Variability in Model Transformations and Generators" by Völter et al.

-The talk will be based mainly on Voelter et al's paper on "Handling Variability in Model Transformations and Generators".
+The talk will be on Völter et al's paper on "Handling Variability in Model Transformations and Generators".
 Marco will provide an introduction to the topic and explain how it relates to his research.
-At the end of the talk he will provide a brief introduction to Rose et al's paper on "A Feature Model for Model-to-Text Transformation Languages" and explain how it interlinks with the first paper and his research.

-Main paper by Voelter et al: Handling Variability in Model Transformations and Generators
+Paper abstract:

 Software product line engineering aims to reduce development time, effort, cost, and complexity by taking advantage of the